kyma-project/istio/docs/technical-design.md

 A IstioClient encapsulates a specific version of the [Istio Go module](https://github.com/istio/istio).
 As we want to support canary updates at some point we might need to support two version of the library if there are breaking changes.

-#### ProxySidecarReconciler
+#### ProxySidecarReconciliation
-This reconciler must be executed after the `IstioInstallationReconciler`.
+This component must be executed after the `IstioInstallationReconciliation`.
 Its responsibility is to restart pods based on specific configuration changes.

-As of now the following scenarios must be covered by this reconciler:
+As of now the following scenarios must be covered by this component:
 - Restart pods with proxy sidecar when CNI config changed
 - Restart pods with proxy sidecar after Istio version update
 - Restart pods without proxy sidecar, because of Istio downtime
 - Restart pods with proxy sidecar when proxy resources change

-#### IstioIngressGatewayReconciler
+#### IstioIngressGatewayReconciliation
-This reconciler must be executed after the `IstioInstallationReconciler`.
+This component must be executed after the `IstioInstallationReconciliation`.
 Its responsibility is to restart the Istio ingress gateway ingress gate  based on specific configuration changes.

-As of now the following scenarios must be covered by this reconciler:
+As of now the following scenarios must be covered by this component:
 - Restart when `numTrustedProxies` changed.

-#### PeerAuthenticationReconciler
+#### PeerAuthenticationReconciliation
-This reconciler must be executed after the `IstioInstallationReconciler` and it applies a PeerAuthentication that configures the default mTLS mode in the cluster.
+This component must be executed after the `IstioInstallationReconciliation` and it applies a PeerAuthentication that configures the default mTLS mode in the cluster.